javedsolutions/IIITA-M.Tech-MIT2026-Course-Mathematics-for-IT-CS/Unit_2_Eigen_Analysis_and_Matrix_Decomposition/singular_value_decomposition.md

 ## 33. Numerical considerations

-Although \(A^TA\) can theoretically be used to derive SVD, forming it explicitly can worsen numerical conditioning.
+Although $(A^TA)$ can theoretically be used to derive SVD, forming it explicitly can worsen numerical conditioning.

 For practical numerical work, prefer: